|Home Biography People Places Multimedia: Making It Work On the Water Writings/Presentations|

 Born: Boston, Massachusetts, August 31, 1944

 Tay Vaughan grew up in Weston, Massachusetts, a suburb about twelve miles west of Boston.
 At age five he committed a thoughtless act and was run over by a bakery truck in the neighbor's driveway.
-Later, when his collar bone had healed, he began cello lessons at the New England Conservatory of Music, and at age six debuted on the Conservatory stage, playing a Dotzauer concerto for open strings.
+Later, when his collar bone had healed, he began cello lessons from Mrs. Bacon at the New England Conservatory of Music, and at age six debuted on the Conservatory stage, playing a Dotzauer concerto for open strings.

 In 1958, Vaughan escaped a difficult parental divorce by going off to the fashionable Governor's Academy in Byfield, Massachusetts -- the oldest prep school in the United States (1763) -- where he played football and ice hockey and studied Latin and Literature under stringent performance rules.
 He owned a tuxedo, attended Sunday tea dances, and, when he could, rode the MTA at all hours.
 He was severly disciplined when he made explosive ammonium iodide crystals in the chemistry lab and laid them on the stone hearth where only the headmaster stood during all-school meetings in the Phillips Building.
 Nobody laughed following the startled commotion.
 Vaughan claims they would have hunted him down and expelled him, had he not turned himself in to the student dean following miserable hours of hand-wringing and reconsideration.